raison00/Design-Resources/README.md

 ## Focusing on Context
 * [Checkbox vs Toggle Switch: 7 Use-Cases of Forms Design](https://uxdworld.com/2018/08/13/checkbox-vs-toggle-switch-7-use-cases-of-forms-design/): Similar Functions but for Different Contexts.
+* [Isochrone map design inspiration](https://traveltime.com/blog/isochrone-map-design-inspiration): An isochrone is a shape that connects points relating to the same time.
 ## Visibility
 * [Visibility of System Status in UI](https://uxplanet.org/4-ways-to-communicate-the-visibility-of-system-status-in-ui-14ff2351c8e8): 4 Ways To Communicate the Visibility of System Status in UI